We Created a New Extension

 The Artifactory Generic Upload task supports uploading your generated build artifacts from the build agent's local file system to Artifactory.
 The task triggers the JFrog CLI to perform the upload.
 The artifacts are defined using File Specs.
 The task can be also configured to capture build-info and stores the uploaded files as artifacts in the build-info.
 The captured build-info can be later published to Artifactory using the Artifactory Publish Build-Info task.

-The extension adds the the following tasks: Artifactory Nuget, Artifactory .NET Core, Artifactory Maven, Artifactory Gradle, Artifactory npm and Artifactory Go to support full build integration with Artifactory.
+The extension adds the following tasks: Artifactory NuGet, Artifactory .NET Core, Artifactory Maven, Artifactory Gradle, Artifactory npm and Artifactory Go to support full build integration with Artifactory.
 All tasks allow resolving dependencies and deploying artifacts from and to Artifactory.
 These tasks can also be configured to capture build-info for the build.
 The captured build-info can be later published to Artifactory using the Artifactory Publish Build-Info task.

 Pushing and pulling docker images